Hairy black holes in AdS with Robin boundary conditions: Introduction

-In~\cite{Katagiri:2020mvm}, two of the authors studied the linear mode stability of the four-dimensional Reissner-Nordstr\"{o}m AdS (RNAdS) spacetime with global AdS asymptotics for neutral and charged complex scalar field perturbations with Robin boundary conditions.\footnote{There is a recent work on the quasinormal mode spectrum of a scalar field with the Robin boundary conditions in Schwarzschild AdS$_4$ spacetime \cite{KKMS}.
+In~\cite{Katagiri:2020mvm}, two of the authors studied the linear mode stability of the four-dimensional Reissner-Nordstr\"{o}m AdS (RNAdS) spacetime with global AdS asymptotics for neutral and charged complex scalar field perturbations with Robin boundary conditions.\footnote{There is a recent work on the quasinormal mode spectrum of a scalar field with the Robin boundary conditions in Schwarzschild AdS$_4$ spacetime \cite{Kinoshita:2023iad}.
 See also superradiance in BTZ black holes with the Robin boundary conditions \cite{Dappiaggi:2017pbe}.} The neutral field shows an instability for the Robin boundary conditions with parameters greater than a critical value.
 The charged scalar field suffers another type of instability due to the electromagnetic interaction with the black hole, which is known as superradiance~\cite{PhysRevD.7.949,Hawking:1999dp,Uchikata:2011zz,Green:2015kur,Dias:2016pma}.\footnote{Instability of RNAdS can be associated with the violation of near horizon AdS$_2$ BF bound, but it is a necessary condition.
 For charged scalar, superradiance occurs regardless \cite{Ishii:2022lwc}, so here we simply describe the cause of this charged instability as superradiance.} With the imposition of the Robin boundary conditions, superradiance and the boundary contribution interplay with each other, potentially enhancing the instability caused by the superradiance depending on the parameters of the scalar field and the background spacetime.
-It was conjectured in~\cite{Katagiri:2020mvm} that there exist hairy black hole solutions with a nontrivial scalar field satisfying the Robin boundary conditions, which are a candidate for the final fate of the instability.
+It was argued in~\cite{Katagiri:2020mvm} that the instability would change the RNAdS to charged hairy black hole solutions with a nontrivial scalar field satisfying the Robin boundary conditions, which are a candidate for the final fate of the instability.
+First studied for neutral scalar, the presence of hairy solutions with the Robin boundary conditions has been known; see \cite{Hertog:2004dr,Martinez:2004nb,Hertog:2004ns} for early works.
+Motivated by \cite{Katagiri:2020mvm}, we study charged hairy solutions in four dimensional global AdS spacetime in detail.